enchantuer/projet_MBP/README.md

 ### Where to find the outputs files
 You can find the output files at the same place that the input files
 ___
+Every Time you update the main.cpp file, you need to recompile the code.
 ### Create / Load Graphs:
 #### Create
 If you want, you can create a graph.
 There is three possibilities.